datanav/docs/configuration.rst

      - Yes

    * - ``headers``
-     - Objects
+     - Dict<String,String>
      - An optional object that contain key-value mappings for the HTTP request header.
+Entries in this dictionary will override any default ``headers`` property defined on the system (see previous section).
      -
      -